-- 31. At the time Enver HADZIHASANOVIC took over the command of the ABiH 3rd Corps, he was experienced in exercising command and effective control over military units.
-Furthermore, Enver HADZIHASANOVIC was specifically trained in military disciplinary procedures. - 32.
-In following the common practice of the ABiH to use a variety of regulations and instructions of the former JNA, Enver HADZIHASANOVIC by virtue of his authority and duties as a commander, was, inter alia, responsible for the preparation of the corps for armed combat in the field, including the planning of the operations and other forms of combat actions, transmitting the decision to subordinated commands and controlling its implementation. - 33.
-At all times relevant to the charges in this indictment, Enver HADZIHASANOVIC, by virtue of his position and authority as Corps commander, directly or through his Chief of Staff, his assistants, heads of branches, and other officers, commanded all units of the ABiH 3rd Corps and units that were operating within his command and effective control.
-These units include the units described in paragraphs 15) to 25).
-Enver HADZIHASANOVIC demonstrated or exercised both formal de iure and de facto power by his command and effective control in military matters in a manner consistent with the exercise of superior authority in a variety of ways, such as: issuing orders, instructions and directives to the units subordinated to ABiH 3rd Corps, ensuring the implementation of these orders, instructions and directives and bearing full responsibility for their completion, deploying troops, artillery and other units under his command and effective control and planning the preparation and implementation of military operations performed by these units.
-Furthermore, Enver HADZIHASANOVIC ensured that he had permanent and current information on all matters that happened on the ground, including minor incidents, communicating with the ABiH Supreme Command Staff on an almost daily basis.
-He was responsible for implementing the orders of the ABiH Supreme Command with respect to the organisational structures of the ABiH 3rd Corps.
-This included the formation of OGs, the subordination of units under OGs and the appointment and relief of military commanders.
-He exercised command and effective control over all military units subordinated to the ABiH 3rd Corps, including those operating detention facilities. - 34.
-Enver HADZIHASANOVIC also exercised his power as a Corps commander by negotiating the exchange of prisoners of war and cease-fire agreements with the HVO, appointing ABiH 3rd Corps officers for the ABiH / HVO Joint Command and negotiating with UNPROFOR and ECMM officials. - 35.
-At all times relevant to this indictment, Enver HADZIHASANOVIC exercised effective control over all his subordinates alleged to have committed crimes.
+- 45. At the time Enver HADZIHASANOVIC took over the command of the ABiH 3rd Corps, he was experienced in exercising command and control over military units.
+Furthermore, Enver HADZIHASANOVIC was specifically trained in military disciplinary procedures. - 46.
+In following the common practice of the ABiH to use a variety of regulations and instructions of the former JNA, Enver HADZIHASANOVIC by virtue of his authority and duties as a commander, was, inter alia, responsible for the preparation of the corps for armed combat in the field, including the planning of the operations and other forms of combat actions, transmitting the decision to subordinated commands and controlling its implementation. - 47.
+At all times relevant to the charges in this indictment, Enver HADZIHASANOVIC, by virtue of his position and authority as Corps commander, directly or through his Chief of Staff, his assistants, heads of branches, and other officers, commanded all units of the ABiH 3rd Corps and units that were operating within his area of command.
+These units include, but are not limited to the units described in paragraphs 22) to 32).
+Enver HADZIHASANOVIC demonstrated or exercised both, formal de iure and de facto power, by his command and control in military matters in a manner consistent with the exercise of superior authority in a variety of ways, such as: Issuing orders, instructions and directives to the units subordinated to ABiH 3rd Corps, ensuring the implementation of these orders, instructions and directives and bearing full responsibility for their completion, deploying troops, artillery and other units under his command, and planning the preparation and implementation of military operations performed by these units.
+Furthermore, Enver HADZIHASANOVIC ensured his permanent and current information on all matters that happened on the ground, including minor incidents, communicated with the ABiH Supreme Command Staff on an almost daily basis, implemented the organisational structures of the ABiH including the formation of OGs and subordination of units under OGs, appointed and relieved military commanders, and controlled both, military units subordinated to ABiH 3rd Corps and detention centres that were operating within his area of command. - 48.
+Enver HADZIHASANOVIC also showed his power as a Corps commander by negotiating both, the exchange of prisoners of war and cease-fire agreements with the HVO, appointing ABiH 3rd Corps officers for the ABiH / HVO Joint Command, and negotiating with UNPROFOR and ECMM officials. - 49.
+Enver HADZIHASANOVIC exercised effective control over his subordinates.